-Revenue Analysis.
+Paper.
 The primary writing assignment for this course is a revenue analysis of an IL local government of your choice in consultation with the instructor (each student must have a unique government).
 The details of this assignment will be distributed on the first day of class; however, you may request your local government prior to the first day of class.

 Presentation.
 Each student will conduct a brief presentation (roughly 8-12 minutes) of their revenue analysis (hence the need for unique local governments).
-More guidance about the format/content of the presentation will be distributed at the beginning of class.
+More guidance about the format/content of the presentation will be distributed after the midterm.